isomerpages/gb-assist/pages/solutionrepo/solution387.md

 N.A. for non-SMEs

 #### Things to Note
-More than or equal to quipment must meet the following:
+Equipment must meet the following:
 - Automated washing that only requires loading, no need for handwashing.
 - Wash tank capacity of at least 40 litres.
 - Does not include accessories.

-Additional criteria: =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 No change in vendor allowed

 #### Contact Information
 N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.